woflydev/odyssey_lsd/README.md

 > ---
 > If you plan on using our API and code, beware that:
 > - some documentation below is outdated
-> - we do not plan on updating the documentation here
+> - we do not plan on updating the documentation in the future
-> - instead, check [woflydev/odyssey_docs](https://github.com/woflydev/odyssey_docs) for future reference.

 Git (recommended):
 ```bash